-Inspection of the results summarized by Figure 4 provide information answering the question discussed in the introduction: "What do the observations and model have the ability to tell us about the parameters?"
-The summary provided by the histograms in Figure 4 indicate the frequency of discrete parameter values producing equally consistent simulations to the observations considering a value of $\epsilon = 100$, indicating model parameter uncertainty and sensitivity.
-The histograms in Figure 6 provide information about uncertainty and sensitivity related to model predictions.
+Inspection of the results summarized by Fig. 4 provides information answering the question discussed in the Introduction: "What do the observations and model have the ability to tell us about the parameters?"
+The summary provided by the histograms in Fig. 4 indicates the frequency of discrete parameter values producing equally consistent simulations of the observations assuming a value of $\varepsilon = 100$ indicating model parameter uncertainty and sensitivity.
+The histograms in Fig. 6 provide information about uncertainty and sensitivity related to model predictions.